-The hardware are the parts of the computer itself including the Central Processing Unit (CPU) and related microchips and micro-circuitry, keyboards, monitors, case and drives (hard, CD, DVD, solid-state (ssd), floppy, optical, tape, etc...).
-Other extra parts called peripheral components or devices include mouse, printers, modems, scanners, cameras and cards (sound, colour, video) etc...
-Together they are often referred to as a personal computer.
+The hardware are the parts of the computer or the processing device (smart phone, tablet, etc) which include the Central Processing Unit (CPU) and related microchips and micro-circuitry, keyboards, monitors, case and drives (hard, CD, DVD, solid-state (ssd), floppy, optical, tape, etc...).
+Other extra parts are called peripheral components or devices include mouse, printers, modems, scanners, cameras and cards (sound, colour, video) etc...
+Together they are often referred to as a computer.

 Central Processing Unit - Though the term relates to a specific chip or the processor a CPU's performance is determined by the rest of the computer's circuitry and chips.

 With faster processors the clock speed becomes more important.
 Compared to some of the first computers which operated at below 30 megahertz (MHz) the Pentium chips began at 75 MHz in the late 1990's.
 Speeds now exceed 3000+ MHz or 3 gigahertz (GHz) and different chip manufacturers use different measuring standards (check your local computer store for the latest speed).
 It depends on the circuit board that the chip is housed in, or the motherboard, as to whether you are able to upgrade to a faster chip.
 The motherboard contains the circuitry and connections that allow the various component to communicate with each other.

 Though there were many computers using many different processors previous to this I call the 80286 processor the advent of home computers as these were the processors that made computers available for the average person.
 Using a processor before the 286 involved learning a proprietary system and software.
 Most new software are being developed for the newest and fastest processors so it can be difficult to use an older computer system.